fabern/LWFBrook90.jl/docs/src/user-guide.md

 The steps in a typical simulation script are:
 - load the package `using LWFBrook90`
-- load the package dependency `using DifferentialEquations`
+- load the package dependency `using OrdinaryDiffEq: solve, Tsit5`
 - read input data
 - set up model options
 - set up an `ODE` problem (`u0`,`tspan`, `p`) and solve it with DifferentialEquations.jl